tulimaki/shuup-yaml/README.rst

 Shuup YAML is published under Open Software License version 3.0 (OSL-3.0).
 See the LICENSE file distributed with Shuup.

-Some external libraries and contributions bundled with Shuup may be published under other compatible licenses.
-For these, please refer to the licenses included within each package.

 Documentation
 -------------